AdobeDocs/experience-platform.en/help/tags/extensions/web/core/overview.md

 #### Direct Call {#direct-call-event}

 A direct call event bypasses event detection and lookup systems.
 Direct call rules are ideal for situations where you want to tell the system exactly what is happening.
-Also, they are ideal when the system cannot detect an event in the DOM, such as with Adobe Flash.
+Also, they are ideal when the system cannot detect an event in the DOM.

 When defining a direct call event, you must specify a string that will act as this event's identifier.
-If a [trigger direct call action](#direct-call-action) that contains this identifier executes, then all rules that use this event will fire.
+If a [trigger direct call action](#direct-call-action) containing the same identifier is fired, then any direct call event rules listening for that identifier will run.

 ![Screenshot of a Direct Call event in the Data Collection UI](../../../images/extensions/core/direct-call-event.png)